-Cinnamon rolls are a prized breakfast possession in America, yet few families will attempt to make them from home.
-It's understandable why.
+The idea of making cinnamon rolls at home is daunting, for sure.
 Who wants to wake up before the crack of dawn to let dough rise for several hours?
-Ahem, well maybe me, but I'm in the vast minority.
-Luckily, I've included instructions to prep certain items the night before, so the cinnamon rolls will be ready to eat (the morning of) in one hour.
+Well maybe me, but I'm in the vast minority.
+Luckily, you can prep certain items the night before, so the cinnamon rolls will be ready to eat (the morning of) in one hour.

 The dough, icing, and cinnamon sugar filling can be made the night before, so this recipe will only take an hour the morning you make the rolls.
 Store the icing as well as the dough in the refrigerator overnight.
 When you wake up, all you have to do is roll out and assemble the rolls, which takes 20-30 minutes — tops.
 Let the icing thaw slightly as you prep and bake the dough.

 - For dough:

 3-1/2 cups all-purpose flour, plus more as needed